 It’s the holiday season.
 You’ve probably been invited to something — a kid’s holiday concert at school, a neighborhood party, a church service — where you were asked to bring a non-perishable food item for a local food bank.
-And, if you’re like me, your well-intentioned donation was left sitting on your kitchen counter, and you end up feeling like a huge slacker.
+And, if you’re like me, your well-intentioned donation was left sitting on your kitchen counter, and you ended up feeling like a slacker.

-anyway, so you can assuage your guilt.
+Good news.
+It’s better to give cash to food banks, according to Slate, so you can assuage your guilt by writing a check.
 Food banks have the ability to turn your cash into food at a rate you can't match.
-It’s estimated that food banks pay about 10 cents a pound for the same food that costs shoppers $2 per pound retail.
+It’s estimated that food banks pay about 10 cents a pound for the same food that costs shoppers about $2 per pound.

-When food banks can purchase food for 5 percent the cost you pay — and when it makes their jobs easier — it’s time to start thinking about donating cash instead of food.
+When food banks can purchase food for 5 percent of the cost you pay — and when it makes their jobs easier — it’s time to start thinking about donating cash instead of food.

-Does this mean that you never donate food?
+Does this mean that you should never donate food?
 Not necessarily.
-Our church does a drive before Thanksgiving with a list of specific items that for baskets that will be given to families in need.
-We also have a small room where we keep food donations that help families in the community.
+Our church does a drive before Thanksgiving with a list of specific items for baskets that will be given to families in need.
+We also have a small room where we keep food donations to help families in the community.
 For organizations like my church, cash donations are always welcome, but the food is helpful, too.

 So next time you leave your can of soup on the counter by mistake, feel free to leave your guilt there, too.
 Just remember to make a small monetary donation to your local food bank.
 It will go a lot further than your can of soup.

 This video explains why it's better to open your wallet than your pantry when giving to charities: